Skip to content

 Grade 3 safes according to EN 1143-1

-To obtain Grade 3 certification, safes and fire safes must be equipped with at least one lock, certified in accordance with EN 1300, Class B or higher.
-Depending on the model and configuration, many Grade 3 safes can also be fitted with two locks, for example a combination of a key lock and a code lock.
+For certification, a Grade 3 safe must be equipped with at least one lock certified to EN 1300, class B or higher.
+Depending on the model, a second lock can be added — a common combination pairs a key lock with an electronic or mechanical combination lock.

 Burglary resistance grades and test methods according to EN 1143-1